Apple Privacy Changes Will Cloud Email Open Rates

 Email open data has been extremely helpful in assisting with list hygiene and maintenance and avoiding potential email deliverability problems.

-For example, if a subscriber has not opened a message in the last 6 months, an organization may scrub them from their active file and stop emailing them altogether to avoid potential spam traps.
-This type of tactic will no longer be reliable as we won’t be sure who is actually opening emails over that time.
+For example, if a subscriber has not opened a message in the last six months, an organization may scrub them from their active file and stop emailing them altogether to avoid potential spam traps.
+However, this tactic will no longer be reliable as we won’t be sure who is actually opening emails over that time.

 Instead, organizations should prepare to transition to monitoring metrics that can be reliably tracked to identify engaged versus disengaged users.
 This means that any queries and marketing automation that you use to monitor list health and promote list hygiene need to be updated to use clicks and conversions (rather than opens) to identify who is a disengaged subscriber.